bjmorgan/kinisi/paper/paper.md

 # Statement of Need

-Currently `kinisi` is the only software (to the authors' knowledge), that accurately quantifies the diffusion of atoms in materials and includes substantial compatibility with simulation software. the `pymatgen` [@ong_python_2013] and others are capable of estimating displacement and uncertainty, however the method applied is not statistically rigorous.
+Currently `kinisi` is the only software (to the authors' knowledge), that accurately quantifies the diffusion of atoms in materials and includes substantial compatibility with simulation software.
+While `pymatgen` [@ong_python_2013] and others are capable of estimating displacement and uncertainty, the methods applied lack the statistical rigour available in `kinisi`.
 Tutorials, and API level documentation is available online (kinisi.rtfd.io).

 # Acknowledgements